Balanced Life Ayurveda

 Pitta type skin tends to be oily, sensitive, and red, inflamed, freckled, has moles or freckles, is sweaty and warm, and is prone to acne, rashes, and rosacea.
 Kapha type skin tends to be cool, heavy, thick, oily, clammy and moist, and is prone to lots of oiliness, clogged pores and eczema.
 Good choices are sesame or almond oil for vata, sunflower or coconut oil for pitta and sesame or corn oil for kapha.
 For vata you can add warm and calming essential oils such as lavender, jasmine and frankincense.
 For pitta add cooling and soothing scents like khus, rose and sandalwood.
 And for kapha you might choose warming and spicy scents like lemon, bergamot and rosemary.
 If you do not know your constitution or imbalance, you can simply mix equal parts organic sunflower and sesame oils together and use that.
 If desired you can add a few drops of sandalwood, chamomile or lavender essential oil for a calming effect, juniper, citrus or bergamot to enliven you.

 To do Abhyanga, fill a small squeeze bottle with oil, and warm it by putting it in a bowl of warm water.
+I actually use a cruet with a spout because I prefer to avoid plastic.
 Begin by massaging your scalp and gently massage your face, temples and backs of the ears.
 Put a little on your pinkie and dab the oil into your ears.
 Use a circular motion on your joints and back and forth motions on the long bones.
 Use large, gentle, circular and clockwise motions on your trunk.
 End by lovingly massaging your feet.

 If you find any sore spots, spend an extra minute massaging that area.
 When you have finished applying the oil, sit and relax for a few minutes.
 This is a great time to do a brief meditation.
 After at least 5 minutes you can use an old washcloth to dab off excess oil just prior to getting into the shower.
 If you have time, leave the oil on for a longer time.
 Rub the oil off the bottoms of your feet so that you do not slip.
 Alternatively, you can take a little chickpea flour and gently rub it on your skin to absorb the excess oil.
 In the shower, it is not necessary to use soap to wash off the oil.
 You only need to use soap on the smellier parts of your body or if you have actual dirt on your skin.
 Let the warm water help your skin absorb the healing benefits of the oil.